Think about big questions like:

 Overview text: Ignace Bourget vs The Institute Canadien

-Ignace Bourget, became the bishop of the newly created bishopric of Montreal in 1840, making him religious leader from James Bay to the American border and presiding directly over “186,244 souls”.
-His influence, and that of the Catholic Church did not stop there.
+Ignace Bourget, became the bishop of a territory that covered from James Bay in the north, included all of Montreal, and even stretched all the way to the American border.
+One could say that he presided directly over “186,244 souls”.
+However, his influence and that of the Catholic Church did not stop there.

 His main goal was to better Christianize the people.
 To do so he entrusted the training of priests to the Sulpician monks and helped other religious orders from France to establish themselves in Lower Canada.
 These groups included the Oblates of Mary Immaculate, the Jesuits, the Society of the Sacred Heart and the Good Shepherd Sisters.
 All of these priests, monks and nuns allowed Bourget to control the social institutions of the colony: elementary schools, the classical colleges, and hospitals.

 Despite the growing influence of ultramontanes and the Church in Lower Canada, some people continued to advocate for liberalism and modern ideas.
-One symbol of this movement at the time was the Institut canadien.
+One symbol of this movement at the time was the Institut Canadien.
 This organization in Montreal, along with others like it throughout Lower Canada, was concerned with patriotism and culture, history, the natural sciences and art.
-The Montreal group however, were also liberal and reform-minded thinkers, who actively entered into politics.
-Their more radical stance resulted in winning them the nickname “the Reds” or the Parti Rouge.
+The Institut offered a place where intellectuals could lecture and debate without the Church interfering.
+Their building housed a library where people could read books that were in the Index Librorum Prohibitorum, i.e. the list of prohibited books that were deemed heretical or contrary to the Church's beliefs.
+However, this Montreal group was also made up of liberal and reform-minded thinkers who actively entered into politics.
+And their more radical stance resulted in winning them the nickname “the Reds” or the Parti Rouge.